hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 ## Successes and Challenges:

 This project was as rewarding as it was challenging, with the confidence and knowledge gained as a result of overcoming challenges being the most important successes.
-The 'learns' above were amongst the most major successes, stemming from some of the most difficult aspects of or moments within the project.
+The 'learns' above were amongst the most major successes, stemming from some of the most difficult aspects of /moments within the project.
 Some further 'wins' for me were:

 - Personally implementing User Profile models, along with all major CRUD functions.
 This covered the majority of technical requirements for the project; whilst challenging at times, it was also very rewarding - getting everything up and running was a great feeling and I really enjoyed working with authentication and authorisation for the first time on a project.
 - Gaining further confidence with CSS: I found work on styling notably easier this time around, and was able to produce better results much more quickly than I had in earlier projects.
 We were able to roll out much of the styling work completed on User Profile templates to other templates - being able to make this contribution represented, for me, a real step forward in my confidence and competence with CSS.
 - Getting really positive feedback from our Lead Instructor for implementing Materialize 'Toast' notifications.
-This was a challenging piece of work, and getting acknowledgment following the presentation that this was a complex (and given our experience, impressive) addition was a fantastic feeling and a real boost for my confidence!
+This was a challenging piece of work, and getting acknowledgement following the presentation that this was a complex (and given our experience, impressive) addition was a fantastic feeling and a real boost for my confidence!
-- Delivering a project that (despite many delays due to git issues) hit all technical brief requirements and is - Heroku image issue notwithstanding - largely bug-free was a real success, thanks largely to our careful planning and realistic expecations.
+- Delivering a project that (despite many delays due to git issues) hit all technical brief requirements and is - Heroku image issue notwithstanding - largely bug-free was a real success, thanks largely to our careful planning and realistic expectations.

 Further to the challenges detailed in 'Key takeaways and learnings' above (particularly version control and migrations) other key challenges included: